My Father's Eyes: Read about it here!

 Mary Bonina grew up in Worcester, Massachusetts.
 For two years after college, she was a VISTA volunteer for a housing code enforcement agency, serving low-income and poor residents of the city.
 She has worked as a community organizer; hotel cook; event planner; teacher of English in public schools, banks, hospitals and businesses; creator and director of a library literacy program; writer and editor for community news and arts publications; and for several years, she marketed energy conservation programs as an advocate and the director of a government program.

 Bonina now works full-time as a writer who gives readings of her own work and offers library, school, conference, and event presentations and workshops on writing memoir and poetry.
-She earned her M.F.A. in the Warren Wilson Program for Writers.
+She earned her M.F.A. in Fiction at the Warren Wilson Program for Writers.

 She is the author of My Father’s Eyes: A Memoir (2013), and two collections of poetry--Living Proof (2007) and Clear Eye Tea (2010)—all published by Cervena Barva Press.
 In collaboration with Paul Sayed, she wrote the poems “Grace in the Wind,” the inspiration for his composition of the same title, written for piano, cello, and soprano.